alayek/backend-challenges/README.md

 #### Development Plan

 Each language directory has individual sub-directory for challenges, such as [python/001-hello-world](https://github.com/alayek/backend-challenges/tree/staging/python/001_hello_world).
-This directory will contain two files, one `challenge.xx` containing barebones code, another `challenge.test.xx` containing unit test , where xx can be .py, .rb etc

-Each language should have one separate branch in the repo.
-Like for python, it will be `python-solutions`, where we will keep only the solutions, while the barebones code will be in `staging` branch only.
-The solutions branch will contain **FULL** solution to those barebones `challenge.xx` file, such that we can unit test them locally.
-The tests will _pass_ in `python-solutions` branch but _fail_ in `staging` branch.
+This directory will contain four files :

+- `xxx_problem.xx` - The challenge code, containing the barebones but no solution
+- `xxx_solution.xx` - The solution code to the challenge
+- `xxx_test.xx` - The test cases to test the solution
+- `xxx_question.md` - The problem statement document

+Currently, the python development strategy has been setup and corresponding CI has been hosted in Travis.
+For all languages, we should first check the solution locally, which will ensure our test cases are ok, and then the same tests will be run in REPL enviroment, so as to make both challenge and tests REPL friendly.
+The file [test/repl.js](test/repl.js) takes care of the handling of python files for now, similar structure will be implemented for all other languages.

+#### Local Development

+- **Python** : Install the dependency (only pytest) from requirements.txt (`pip install -r requirements.txt`), and run `py.test` from any where in the repo.
+Contact us if you want to volunteer for REPL testing as well, we would then share the secret (only for core contributors).

+**NB for Core Collaborators** : Open a branch directly in this repo to file a PR, as Travis does not allow secured environment variables in external PR's for now.

 Therefore, maintaining this structure, we can easily and parallely develop the challenges which will be delivered to the UI team for implementation.